 Up to 15 grants are available.

-Award benefits include program costs, round-trip transportation from the U.S. to Germany and back, health insurance coverage during the seminar and a per diem allowance for meals, lodging, and local travel.
+Award benefits include program costs including hotel accommodation, round-trip transportation from the U.S. to Germany and back, local transportation, health insurance coverage during the seminar and a smal incidental allowance.

 APPLICATION PROCEDURE & DEADLINES

-The deadline for the 2013 Berlin Capital Program has expired.
-Information about the Berlin Capital Program 2014 will be announced on our website in the spring/summer of 2014.
+The application deadline for the 2015 Berlin Capital Program has expired.
+Information about the Berlin Capital Program 2016 will be announced on our website in the spring/summer of 2016.